DIMO-Network/devices-api-opensource/README.md

 ## Developing locally

-1. Make sure a data folder exists under: `mkdir ./resources/data` Start Database: `$ docker compose up -d`
+1. Make sure a data folder exists under: `$ mkdir ./resources/data` Start Database: `$ docker compose up -d`
 This will start the db on port 5432, if you have conflicting port issue can check with: `$ lsof -i :5432`.
 Data will be persisted across sessions b/c we have the volume set.